 Before calling it a day, we drove by San d’quirico, which again offers countless opportunities for postcard perfect views of Val d’orcia region.

 The next day, we decided to visit Pienza and Montepulciano.
 Now Montepulciano, is known worldwide for its Brunello di Montalcino and Vino Nobile de Montepulciano wines, making wine tasting an excellent “to do” activity.
 We did not know what to expect from Pienza, but we were so glad we went there.
 Pienza is the city of cheese!
 The Pecorino of Pienza is a tasty cheese made from sheep’s milk.
 The town’s streets are full of small charming shops selling a large quantity of various types of pecorino, from fresh to aged pecorico, that you can taste, which can go from a delicate flavor to a decisive one based on how aged it is.
 Stroll by these shops, try Pecorino cheese at the local shops; even buy some for family/ friends.
 Once are done wandering the city, stop for a few photos along the Belvedere lookout point overlooking the valley.
-You will not be disappointed!
+You can thank me later 🙂

 For a true Tuscan meal, ask any local and 90% of them will recommend Osteria La Porta.
 This little gem is tucked away in Montichellio.
 This place tends to get busy (for obvious reasons) so be sure to make reservations.
 In the warmer weather, you can choose to sit on the terrace and enjoy your meal staring at this view.
 The hostess, Daria, knows her food and wine well, so ask her for a few recommendations and be bowled over by the sumptuous food and wine.

 If you love truffle, you have come to the right place.
 You can get a truffle tagliatelle with truffle sauce on which they will grate even more fresh truffle.
 We loved La Porta so much that we ended up going there 2 nights.